squidfunk/mkdocs-material/docs/tutorials/social/custom.md

 The Insiders Edition allows you to define custom layouts for your social cards to suit your specific needs if the configuration options are not enough.
-For example, you may want to include the date of an event on the social card as well as a calendar icon to indicate that the card leads to an event page when clicked on.
+For example, you may want to define a social card to advertise a new release of your product.
+It should have an icon indicating a launch announcement as well as the version number of the release on the card.

 ## Setup